VijayasreeGarapati/moodify/README.md

    **Get your API keys:**
    - Gemini AI: [Google AI Studio](https://aistudio.google.com/app/apikey) (free tier available)
+   - Resend: [Resend Dashboard](https://resend.com/api-keys) (free tier: 100 emails/day, 3,000/month)
    - Supabase (optional): [Supabase Dashboard](https://supabase.com/dashboard) (free tier available)

+   **Note:**
-   **Note:** The app works fully without Supabase.
+   - The app works fully without Supabase.
 It's only used for optional analytics and research data.
+   - For Resend: Create an account with the email address where you want to receive feedback (e.g., `moodifykonnect@gmail.com`).
+When using the free test domain `onboarding@resend.dev`, feedback emails can only be sent to the account owner's email address.

 4. **Run the development server:**
 ```bash